 to make the statistical analysis of the ASLR-NG.

 ASLR-NG is currently a working PoC.
 It requires some effort and discussion in order to make it

 a real replacement for current Linux ASLR.
 Any change into the memory manager code of the

 Linux Kernel must be done with extreme care and general consensus.

 Other projects failed to move into the Linux kernel because they were focused only on

 security.
-We think that blackguard compatibility and performance are more important
+We think that backward compatibility and performance are more important

 The technical details of the ASLR-NG are in the PhD.
 Thesis of Hector Marco-Gisbert (defended